ldsands/UsefulCodeSnippets/other_software/Linux/LinuxPrograms.md

 # Linux Program

+## Random Apps for Manjaro

+- For more battery settings which can help with battery life I download for use on laptops `yay -S slimbookbattery`
+    - My experience with Manjaro (and linux more generally) has shown me that by default Windows is much better for battery life.
+To fix this I use the standard settings for Slimbook Battery 4 and select battery saving.
+This has helped a lot with battery drain.

 ## Wine (On Manjaro)

 - make sure wine and winetricks are installed via "Add/Remove Software" or via the command line: `yay -S wine winetricks`
     - In the example below I will setup a "bottle" for PDF X-Change Editor
+    - FYI i'm still actively trying to figure out the best way to deal with this, it has proven to be very confusing and complicated.

     ```sh
     # create a location to put all of the "bottles"
     mkdir ~/Documents/wine && cd ~/Documents/wine
     # create a win64 bottle for a win64 applications with the prefix for the Windows environment (it seems like most name these by application due to different environment requirements)
     WINEARCH=win64 WINEPREFIX=~/wine/PDFXChangeBottle64 winetricks corefonts win10
+    # to launch winetricks for this bottle
+    WINEPREFIX=~/wine/PDFXChangeBottle64 winetricks
     # create a win32 bottle for a win32 applications with the prefix for the Windows environment dotnet40 (displays a lot of errors but the install works.
 Required for TextAloud 4 only) and speechsdk (sapi5) are ruquired to run TextAloud 4
     WINEARCH=win32 WINEPREFIX=~/wine/TextAloud4_32 winetricks corefonts speechsdk dotnet48 win10
     # the win32 WINEPREFIXs need this package for access to the internet (which allows activating TextAloud 4)